UCLNatSci/2022/NSCI0011/fdiff/_sources/finitediff/powers.md

 The maximum relative error is 0.664%

 To obtain an expansion that is accurate to within 1% on the interval $[-0.99,0.99]$ requires 203 terms.
 For practical purposes, we normally want to use expansions with only a few terms.
 __________
 ````

 ## Generalization

 In the outline above we developed a power series expansion technique that was accurate in the neighbourhood of $x=0$.
 For some series derived in this way the results can converge to the correct value on an extended interval.
-However, even where this is the case we normally require a large number of terms to be kept in order to obtain a good approximation away from the origin.
+However, even where this is the case we normally require a large number of terms to be kept to obtain a good approximation away from the origin.

-Where we require a power series approximation to a function near to a location other than $x=0$, a better technique is to construct the expansion so that it has greatest accuracy in the neighbourhood of that point.
+Where we require a power series approximation to a function near to a non-zero location, a better technique is to construct the expansion so that it has greatest accuracy in the neighbourhood of the point of interest.
 We do this using a shifted version of the expansion formula:

 ```{math}
 :label: taylor
 p(x;a)= c_0 +c_1(x-a)+c_2(x-a)^2+\dots +c_n(x-a)^n+\mathcal{O}\left((x-a)^{n+1}\right)
 ```

-By applying the technique of matching derivatives at the location $x=a$, we obtain the result
+By applying the technique of matching derivatives at $x=a$, we obtain the result

 ```{math}
 :label: taylor-coeff